 Applicant Class I Class II Class III Class IV

 SG 1 SG 2 SG 3

 CD Х Х Х Х Х Х X

 NCD

-WR Х X X X X X
+WR Х X X X Х X

 WNR Х

 LBFS No No No No No No No

 EXCEPTIONS

-LIMDU/PEB y be required when condition is not responsive to therapy or requires spitalization (SECNAVINST 1850.4 series, encl (8)).
+LIMDU/PEB May be required hospitalization sive to thera l ncl (8)). py or require es

 AEROMEDICAL CONCERNS: The condition or its sequelae can adversely affect the flight performance, mission, or safety.
-Current gastritis or non-ulcerative dyspepsia requiring maintenance medication is disgualifying.
+Current gastritis or non-ulcerative dyspepsia requiring maintenance medication is disqualifying.
 Gastritis is an inflammatory process resulting in mucosal injury and is frequently associated with infections such as Helicobacter pylori.
 Gastropathy is mucosal damage without inflammation resulting from alcohol, aspirin, and NSAIDS.
 Both gastritis and gastropathy can cause abdominal pain, vomiting and Mallory-Weiss tears, gastrointestinal hemorrhage, and anemia (acute blood loss, iron deficiency, pernicious).